 Determine whether the state or state agency owns the surface and mineral rights or the mineral rights only in the lands or water bottoms to be nominated.
-If the state or state agency owns the minerals rights only, the nominating party shall provide a copy of the title deed (patent preferred, but if no patent issued, the sale deed or procès verbal of the sale) whereby the state or state agency severed its ownership of the surface rights and the surface owner acquired his interest in the property.
+If the state or state agency owns the minerals rights only, the nominating party shall provide a copy of the title deed (patent preferred, but if no patent issued, the sale deed or proces verbal of the sale) whereby the state or state agency severed its ownership of the surface rights and the surface owner acquired his interest in the property.
 LAC 43:I.907.
+The nominating party shall also provide the name of the current surface owner and the mailing address.